jugaldb/Quizzie-IWP/README.md

 <br>

 ## Features
-- Stats view for detailed examination
+- Stats view for detailed examination.
-- Secure and foolproof
+- Secure and foolproof.
-- Users can signup/sign in using Google to make the flow easier
+- Users can signup/sign in using Google to make the flow easier.
-- Detailed ananlysis of quiz for both organizers and users
+- Detailed analysis of quiz for both organizers and users.
 <br>
 <br>